njio7/pickups-tutorial/README.md

 If it does not, make sure to double check the inspector and the code for any erros or spelling mistakes.

 Once the cube is able to move, we can then work on getting the coins to dissapear when the cube interacts with it because currently, you should be able to see the cube go through the coins and not do anything.
-If anything strage is happening, try going through the code again to make sure things work.
+If anything unprompted is happening, try going through the code again to make sure things work.

 Next, we need to give the cube a rigid body so it can interact with the coins.
-For this example, you will most likely want to disable "Use Gravity" as it may cause the cube to be influenced by friction as it moves along the plane.
+Normally, you can keep this option enabled, but for this example, you will most likely want to disable "Use Gravity" as it may cause the cube to be influenced by friction as it moves along the plane. this can sometimes cause unusual movments and we will most probably want to avoid them in this tutorial.

 ![image](https://github.com/user-attachments/assets/e23a9307-6b20-4ff5-9b0f-4686a5964686)